 11. The new two pence coin – 1983

 The UK changed its currency system and moved to the decimal system in 1971.
 After the shift, all 2p coins has the inscription ‘New Pence’ on the reverse of each coin.
 This practice continued for the next ten years, after which the Royal Mint decided that it was unnecessary to continue the practice any longer.
-Therefore, in 1982 the words ‘New Pence’ were replaced with ‘Two Pence’.
+Therefore, in 1982 the words ‘New Pence’ was replaced with ‘Two Pence’.
 Interestingly, the Royal Mint erroneously produced a limited number of 2p coins in 1983 that had the old inscription.
-Needless to say, this error created a limited edition rarity and the coins found their way into the hands of collectors.
+Needless to say, this error created a limited-edition rarity and the coins found their way into the hands of collectors.
 Each of these coins could well be worth £650 today.

 12. London Olympic 50p coin – 2012